jasonbayton/11ty/_src/android/android-enterprise-device-support.md

  AFW# provisioning
  QR provisioning

-</div></div></div></div>Notes: There is no NFC radio on the device, therefore NFC provisioning is not possible.
+Notes: There is no NFC radio on the device, therefore NFC provisioning is not possible.
 This is an Android One device, offering stock Android and extremely fast online (A/B partitioning) updates.

 Zebra
 -----